Idler Pulley Noise

-This step-by-step repair guide walks you through fixing idler pulley noise on your Whirlpool WGD6120HW (Gas).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll show you how to fix idler pulley noise on your Whirlpool WGD6120HW (Gas).
+With the right tools and parts, most homeowners can complete this repair in just 1–2 hours and avoid a costly service call.

-On the WGD6120HW, the idler pulley (part number W11307452) sits on a tension arm that can develop a stress crack you won’t notice until the belt slips mid-cycle — always inspect that arm closely before buttoning everything back up.
-A common mistake I see is techs forgetting to re-route the belt correctly around the motor pulley after swapping out the idler, which causes immediate belt wear and a callback.
+On the WGD6120HW, the idler pulley (part number W11307452) is mounted on a tension arm that can develop stress cracks, which you might not notice until the belt slips mid-cycle.
+Always inspect that arm closely before closing everything up.
+One common mistake I see is forgetting to re-route the belt correctly around the motor pulley after replacing the idler, leading to quick wear and a callback.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.